asger-finding/anotherkrunkerclient/README.md

 ### Notes for Developing

 Always use camelCase and PascalCase in variables.
-Use kebab-case for file names and put them in their appropiate folders (main, renderer, preload, config)
+Use kebab-case for file names and put them in their appropiate folders (main, renderer, window, config)

 &nbsp;